spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/podvm-handling.md

 the pod fails, K8s will retry the job once before marking it as failed (`backoffLimit: 1`).

-The job uses `peer-pods-secret` for cloud-provider credentials, and three configMaps - `peer-pods-cm`, `azure-podvm-image-cm`, `aws-podvm-image-cm`.
+The job uses `peer-pods-secret` for cloud-provider credentials, and four configMaps - `peer-pods-cm`, `azure-podvm-image-cm`, `aws-podvm-image-cm`, `gcp-podvm-image-cm`.

 The job's pod specification includes a single container (**delete**), which uses the `osc-podvm-builder-rhel9:latest` image.
-The container runs as root (`runAsUser: 0`) and has two environment variables, `AMI_ID` and `IMAGE_ID`, which are used to specify the AWS AMI ID and Azure Image ID to delete, respectively depending on the provider.
+The container runs as root (`runAsUser: 0`) and has two environment variables:

+- `AMI_ID`, used to specify the AWS AMI ID to delete.
+- `IMAGE_ID`, used to specify the Azure or GCP Image ID to delete.

 For Azure, when the job is executed by the OSC operator, the job deletes the pod VM gallery hosting the image as well.
 This is to ensure that if the pod VM